-We spent a full month creating two digital products that we thought were absolutely awesome — that NO ONE purchased.
+We spent a full month creating two totally awesome weight loss programs that absolutely no one purchased.

 We were sitting there in the desert like “Where’s that money, though??”

 In order to make money with your blog, you have to have two things:

-It’s the combination of these that will lead you to success as a blogger.
+It’s the combination of those two items that will lead you to success as a blogger.